ABC7 helps fire evacuee reunite with horse found in Carr Fire burn area

 Fox's home survived but it's still in the evacuation zone.
 However, she is staying with a new friend, Joni Maggini, who is putting up her horses and her family until they can go home.

 "I've made a wonderful new friend in Teri.
-We've already made plans to go riding together after this is all over," Fox said.
+We've already made plans to go riding together after this is all over," Maggini said.

 Teri Fox and her horse Elli - who got loose during the Carr fire in Redding- reunited. pic.twitter.com/kjj1ZrVKR3— Eric Thomas (@ericthomaskgo) August 1, 2018